The Ties That Bind Us

 The 2026 César winner for Best Film, Adapted Screenplay and Supporting Actress, an adaptation of Alice Ferney's novel 'L'Intimité' by cowriter (with Raphaële Moussafir & Agnès Feuvre)/director Carine Tardieu, is a moving, deeply human example of the old adage 'it takes a village to raise a child.'
 Featuring a luminous performance from the great Valeria Bruni Tedeschi and an engaging debut from César Botti, Tardieu's film plays something like a domestic drama crossed with a romantic comedy.

 Sandra, cigarette perpetually in right hand, tells the inquisitive Elliott that she never saw marriage and children in her future yet we can see right away she'd make a wonderful mother, her natural repartee with the little boy quickly claiming his affection.
-It is Sandra who is wise enough to advise Alex not to wake the child with the devasting news of the loss of his mother, sheltering both men overnight.
+It is Sandra who is wise enough to advise Alex not to wake the child with the devastating news of the loss of his mother, sheltering both men overnight.
 She will also be who Elliott turns to wondering if now Alex will love his newborn sister, Lucille, more than him, revealing to her that Alex is not his dad.
 When he wanders over to Sandra's during his mom's funeral reception in his own apartment, a distraught Alex will lash out at her, having panicked over Elliott's disappearance, sparking a push pull relationship between the two.

 The passage of time is noted with title cards announcing Lucille's current age, at nine months Alex declaring his love for Sandra only to be told that he is channeling his grief.
 Yet Bruni Tedeschi makes it clear that Sandra has feelings for this man which her character is too ethical to allow him to see.
 Enter Emillia Demetriu (Vimala Pons, "Elle"), who would be a romcom's third act obstacle if this movie was one, Alex's attractive new doctor who quickly makes a play for him.